 As the number of users and customers increases, so do expenses.

-Besides hiring new talent, growing startups have to budget for increased infrastructure, new servers, marketing apps, and back-end software, to name but a few.
+Besides hiring new talent, growing startups have to budget for increased infrastructure, new servers, marketing apps, mobile apps, and back-end software, to name but a few.

 Becoming Too Large